 What does Designlab do?

 Designlab is an online bootcamp that helps people learn the necessary technical skills to get a job as a product or user experience (UX) designer.
-The program, UX Academy, is divided into 8 modules that cover design and communication basics, introduction to design thinking and UX design methods, UX research, information architecture, interaction design, user interface (UI) design, iteration and implementation, and personal brand and portfolio setup.
-Students complete 2 capstone projects in responsive web design and 1 in end-to-end application design.
+The program, UX Academy, is divided into 8 modules.
+It covers design and communication basics, introduction to design thinking and UX design methods, UX research, information architecture, interaction design, user interface (UI) design, iteration and implementation, and personal brand and portfolio setup.
+Students also complete 2 capstone projects in responsive web design and 1 in end-to-end application design.

 Before enrolling in UX Academy, students must have some prior design experience or take Designlab’s introduction course, Design 101.
 This 4-week course takes about 10-15 hours of work a week.
 Students are paired with an expert design mentor who will assist them with learning visual and UI design basics.
-UX Academy, the full 480-hour bootcamp, can be completed full-time (40 hours a week) in 15 weeks or part-time (20 hours a week) in 28 weeks.
-Students spend their time learning from self-paced lessons, mentor sessions, hands-on projects, and group critiques.
+Then, UX Academy takes 480 hours to complete.
+Students can choose between full-time (40 hours a week) in 15 weeks or part-time (20 hours a week) in 28 weeks.
+For the most part, students spend their time learning from self-paced lessons, mentor sessions, hands-on projects, and group critiques.

 After completing UX Academy, students work with a career coach who has industry experience.
 Career coaches help students identify job opportunities, revise portfolios, and prepare for interviews.
-UX Academy students receive 24 weeks of post-graduation support, including one coaching session per week, access to the job-tracking tool Huntr, and a Slack channel where students can share job resources.
+UX Academy students receive 24 weeks of post-graduation support.
+This includes one coaching session per week, access to the job-tracking tool Huntr, and a Slack channel where students can share job resources.